mccannical/Roku_Volume/README.md

 2. Fill out the form make sure the type is simulated switch.
 Set the name to Roku_Volume_Up
 3. Click My Devices and click new device.
 4. Fill out the form make sure the type is simulated switch.
 Set the name to Roku_Volume_Down
+5. Click My Devices and click new device.
+6. Fill out the form make sure the type is simulated switch.
+Set the name to Power

 ## Setup Our SmartThings SmartApp